Introduction

 Our criteria (available on the ‘Own Initiative Investigations’ page, under the ‘About Us’ tab) for extending an investigation says that, where we have already begun an investigation into a complaint and we wish to begin an own initiative investigation into matters that have a substantial connection with the matter already being investigated, we will begin an extended investigation on our own initiative.

-An extended investigation may be carried out where we have a reasonable suspicion that a complaint about:
+An investigation may be extended using our own initiative power where we have a reasonable suspicion that a complaint about:

 Is closely linked to: